-Our technology forecasting system is an improved version of the Delphi technique, consisting of the five phases below:
+Our technology forecasting system is an improved version of the Delphi technique consisting of the five phases below:

-Selected Adoption and Forecast Data summarize available information on the present adoption level of each technology, any forecasts that are available, estimates of economic demand, and other facts relevant to the Event Being Forecast.
+Other Forecast Data summarize available information on the present adoption level of each technology, any forecasts that are available, estimates of economic demand, and other facts relevant to the Event Being Forecast.

 Cons consist of trends opposing the adoption of the technology.
 Cons can take the form of limited technical performance, high cost, political obstacles, lack of social acceptance, limited business development, and other factors.

 Pros comprise trends driving the technology.
 They typically describe technical breakthroughs, business investment, examples of successful adoption, changes in government policy, statements by prominent authorities and the like.

 Phase 3 Expert Survey The experts go online to integrate all this information using their judgment and knowledge.
 The panel is listed in “About” and includes a rich mix of differing perspectives.TechCast strives to enlist competent authorities with advanced degrees, extensive publications, relevant experience, and breadth of knowledge.
 They are asked to focus on areas they feel most knowledgeable about, so not all respond to all technologies.
 Delphi studies are considered reliable if they include a dozen or more experts, and we surpass that criterion considerably.
 (1)